Decibel-io/nextjs-task/README.md

 Bonus (extra 50% bonus on top of base amount):
 - Provide filtering feature, to filter calls by type (archived, missed …)
 - Use GraphQL to fetch data
+- Your application passes all core web vitals
 - Deploy your application to Vercel. or GitHub pages.

 **Important Note**: We want you to build this small app as you'd have done it for your current job.
 (UI, UX, tests, documentation matters).